SALE! Use code blackfriday for 40% off everything!

 Scatter Plot of Dataset Consisting of 5 Gaussian Clusters

-If we have a good look at this plot, we may already be able to visually distinguish one cluster from another, which means that this should be a sufficiently straightforward task for the k-means clustering algorithm.
+If we look at this plot, we may already be able to visually distinguish one cluster from another, which means that this should be a sufficiently straightforward task for the k-means clustering algorithm.

 In OpenCV, the k-means algorithm is not part of the ml module but can be called directly.
 To be able to use it, we need to specify values for its input arguments as follows: